 Application for Certification.
 Applicants for Certification as Asbestos Contractors (business) must submit the following to the Director:

-A completed application form with attachments as prescribed by the Director, which must, at a minimum, include the following:
+A completed application form with attachments as prescribed by the Director, which must at a minimum include the following:

 A list of all names, acronyms or other identifiers by which the applicant does or has done business, the address(es) and telephone number(s) of the business.

-A list of the states in which the applicant holds a current license or certification, accreditation, or other approval for Asbestos Work.
+A list of the states in which the applicant holds, or has held, a license or certification, accreditation, or other approval for Asbestos Work.

 A list of the names and addresses of all Asbestos Abatement firms or entities in which the Responsible Persons of the applicant have or have had a financial interest or management responsibility.